-Ratio of shares of Class A common stock to Our amended and restated certificate of incorporation and the Operating Company LLC Agreement will require that we and the Operating Company at LLC Interests all times maintain a one-to-one ratio between the number of shares of Class A common stock issued by us and the number of LLC Interests owned by us, except as otherwise determined by us.
-Ratio of shares of Class B common stock to LLC Interests Our amended and restated certificate of incorporation and the Operating Company LLC Agreement will require that we and the Operating Company at all times maintain a one-to-one ratio between the number of shares of Class B common stock owned by the Continuing Equity Owners and their permitted transferees and the number of LLC Interests owned by the Continuing Equity Owners and their respective permitted transferees, except as otherwise determined by us.
-Immediately after the Transactions, the Continuing Equity Owners will together own 100% of the outstanding shares of our Class B common stock.
-Only the Continuing Equity Owners and the permitted transferees of Class B Permitted holders of shares of Class B common stock common stock as described in this prospectus will be permitted to hold shares of our Class B common stock.
-Shares of Class B common stock are transferable for shares of Class A common stock only together with an equal number of LLC Interests.
+97.6% (or 97.2%, if the underwriters exercise in full their option to purchase additional shares of Class A common stock).

+The Continuing Equity Owners may from time to time at each of their options require the Operating Company to redeem all or a portion of their Class A Units (87,946,819 Class A Units held by Continuing Equity Owners in the aggregate immediately after this offering (or 85,684,760 Class A Units held by Continuing Equity Owners in the aggregate if the underwriters exercise in full their option to purchase additional shares of Class A common stock)) in exchange for, at our election (determined by at least two of our independent directors (within the meaning of the NYSE rules) who are disinterested), newly issued shares of our Class A common stock on a one-for-one basis, or in connection with a redemption exercised in connection with the closing of this offering, a cash payment equal to the price per share for which shares of Class A common stock are sold in this offering less any applicable underwriting discounts or commissions and brokers' fees or commissions, or to the extent there is cash available from a secondary offering, a cash payment equal to a volume weighted average market price of one share of our Class A common stock for each common unit so redeemed, in each case, in accordance with the terms of the Operating Company LLC Agreement; provided that, at our election (determined by at least two of our independent directors (within the meaning of the NYSE rules) who are disinterested), we may effect a direct exchange by Bridge Investment Group Holdings Inc. of such Class A common stock or such cash, as applicable, for such Class A Units.
+The Continuing Equity Owners may exercise such redemption right for as long as their Class A Units remain outstanding.
 See "Certain Relationships and Related Party Transactions-Operating Company LLC Agreement."
-Voting rights Holders of shares of our Class A common stock and our Class B common stock will vote together as a single class on all matters presented to stockholders for their vote or approval, except as otherwise required by law or our amended and restated certificate of incorporation.
-Each share of our Class A common stock entitles its holders to one vote per share and each share of our Class B common stock entitles its holders to ten votes per share on all matters presented to our stockholders generally.
-See "Description of Capital Stock."
-Redemption rights of holders of LLC Interests The Continuing Equity Owners may from time to time at each of their options require the Operating Company to redeem all or a portion of their LLC Interests LLC Interests held by Continuing Equity Owners in the aggregate LLC Interests held by Continuing immediately after this offering (or Equity Owners in the aggregate if the underwriters exercise in full their option to purchase additional shares of Class A common stock)) in exchange for, at our election (determined by at least two of our independent directors (within the meaning of the NYSE rules) who are disinterested), newly issued shares of our Class A common stock on a one-for-one basis, or in connection with a redemption exercised in connection with the closing of this offering, a cash payment equal to the price per share for which shares of Class A common stock are sold in this offering less any applicable underwriting discounts or commissions and brokers' fees or commissions, or to the extent there is cash available from a secondary offering, a cash payment equal to a volume weighted average market price of one share of our Class A common stock for each common unit so redeemed, in each case, in accordance with the terms of the Operating Company LLC Agreement; provided that, at our election (determined by at least two of our independent directors (within the meaning of the NYSE rules) who are disinterested), we may effect a direct exchange by Bridge Investment Group Holdings Inc. of such Class A common stock or such cash, as applicable, for such LLC Interests.
-The Continuing Equity Owners may exercise such redemption right for as long as their LLC Interests remain outstanding.
-See "Certain Relationships and Related Party Transactions-Operating Company LLC Agreement."
-Simultaneously with the payment of cash or shares of Class A common stock, as applicable, in connection with the exercise of the redemption or exchange of LLC Interests (1) the Continuing Equity Owners will be required to surrender a number of shares of our Class B common stock registered in the name of such redeeming or exchanging Continuing Equity Owner, and therefore, will be transferred to the Company and will be cancelled for no consideration on a one-for-one basis with the number of LLC Interests so redeemed or exchanged and (2) all redeeming members will surrender LLC Interests to the Operating Company for cancellation.